The classic piggy bank

 IRAs, CDs and savings bonds

-On the 8th day of Christmas, my true love gave to me ... a jump-start on the road to retirement.
+On the eighth day of Christmas, my true love gave to me ... an early start on the road to retirement.

 Saving for retirement should begin "as soon as a child has earned income," says Seaman.
 "It's another way to enforce savings."